danpasiada/ShakespeareClinic/README.md

-This is an modernised (Python!) adaptation of suite of text analysis software used in the Claremont McKenna Shakespeare Clinic.
-The programs in this repo have been tested against the data in [OXFORD BY THE NUMBERS](https://www1.cmc.edu/pages/faculty/welliott/UTConference/Oxford_by_Numbers.pdf).
+This is an modernised (Python!) adaptation of suite of text analysis software used in the Claremont McKenna College Shakespeare Clinic.
+The programs in this repo have been tested against the data in [Oxford by the Numbers](https://www1.cmc.edu/pages/faculty/welliott/UTConference/Oxford_by_Numbers.pdf).

-See the [history of the Clinic](https://www1.cmc.edu/pages/faculty/welliott/shakes.htm) and [Ward Elliott's selected writings](https://www1.cmc.edu/pages/faculty/welliott/select.htm) for additional information on the Shakespeare Clinic and its research.
+See [history of the Clinic](https://www1.cmc.edu/pages/faculty/welliott/shakes.htm) and [Ward Elliott's selected writings](https://www1.cmc.edu/pages/faculty/welliott/select.htm) for additional information on the Clinic and its research.

 ## posCounter2.py
 - counts unweighted differences in parts of speech between two texts